 Dental caries, commonly known as tooth decay, is an epidemic disease in the United States.
 The National Institute of Dental and Craniofacial Research reports that by age 11, more than half of all children have caries in baby teeth.
 Ninety-two percent of adults between the ages of 20 and 64 have had at least one cavity, and 26 percent have untreated decay.
 To prevent cavities, Drs.
-Thomas J. Rolfes, Christina T. Do, Cary J. Dunne, and Timothy J. Rolfes and the hygiene team recommends dental fluoride treatment to supplement daily oral hygiene and regular professional cleanings at Smiles4OC in Costa Mesa, CA.
+Thomas J. Rolfes, Christina T. Do, Timothy J. Rolfes, Pravay Padia and the hygiene team recommends dental fluoride treatment to supplement daily oral hygiene and regular professional cleanings at Smiles4OC in Costa Mesa, CA.

 Dental fluoride options available to patients in and around the Costa Mesa, CA area

 Fluoride is a mineral that supports development and maintenance of strong tooth enamel.
 It is found naturally in small amounts in many foods, and public water supplies are often supplemented.
 Yet the incidence of tooth decay cited above shows it is not enough.

 You can get fluoride for teeth in commercial forms such as fluoride mouth rinse and toothpaste with fluoride.
 Those trace amounts can be beneficial, but professional fluoride treatment as part of a program of preventive dentistry is more effective.
 It fortifies tooth enamel, making it less vulnerable to acid attack from harmful oral pathogens.

 Too much ingested fluoride (such as oral supplements or swallowing a very large amount of toothpaste) can be a potential threat to tooth development and health in children.
 Topical fluoride for kid’s teeth, administered under the care of a trained dental team is a very safe alternative.

 Fluoride for adults